brekekesoftware/brekekephone-invoke-example/README.md

 ## Flow call about app

 - The main UI has a button `Call`.
 After pressing it, will show a pop-up that has 2 options:
-  - `Make call to nam05`:
+  - `Make call`:
-    - This option will invoke the BrekekePhone app and call to `nam05` contact.
+    - This option will invoke the BrekekePhone app and call to the destination number defined in Settings.
-    - Need to run app BrekekePhone app with another device and login account `nam05` to receive calls.
+    - If not exist a destination number, this option will disabled.
+    - To change the destination number, please press on icon "Settings", type destination and press icon "Save".
     - After the end call, will back to this app.
   - `Open keypad`:
     - This option will link to the BrekekePhone app and open the keypad to type the number to call.
     - After pressing a number phone and pressing the button `Call`.
-    - Need login account `nam01` with option `PHONE` is Phone 2 -> 4 to receive call.
+    - Need login a account with option `PHONE` is Phone 2 -> 4 to receive call.
-- Default, 2 both options will send params to make auto-login with account `dev01.brekeke.com:8443 nam01`.
+- To make call need login first on the BrekekePhone app.